 It is.
 Because knowing whether someone DOESN’T finish the book is just as valuable as knowing what they thought of it after they finished it.
 These are readers who were drawn to your book by all the available information: Your title, your tagline, your book description, your bio.
 They’re the ones who might pick it up off the shelf or buy it online or borrow it from the library.
 Don’t you want to get their reviews before the book is published?

-Our wild beta service will send a call out to our list of 50+ volunteers and send your book to all takers.
+Our wild beta service will send a call out to our list of (as of April 27, 2019) 286 volunteers and send your book to all takers.
 We’ll stay in touch with your readers from start to finish and find out how their reading experience goes.
-If they get stuck or don’t finish the book, we’ll try to find out why.
+If they get stuck or don’t finish the book, we’ll find out why.
 We’ll compile their anonymous answers and send them to you with our interpretation of your possible next steps.

-Our domesticated betas are professional, paid readers we know personally.
+Our civilized betas are professional, paid readers we know personally.
 They are carefully matched to each manuscript and are well versed in your genre.
-They are sworn to finish the book, meet your deadline, and fill out our beta reader questionnaire completely and thoughtfully.
+They are sworn to finish the book, meet your deadline, and fill out our customized beta reader questionnaire completely and thoughtfully.

 As with our wild beta service, our domesticated betas’ anonymous responses will be compiled and sent to you along with our thoughts on the best next steps for your manuscript.